 Cooking in Instant Pot

-- Cook for 2 minutes on medium heat and then add all the spices as mentioned above and cook (covered with a glass lid) further for 5 more minutes, till the tomatoes are soft and mushy.
+- Cook for 8 minutes on medium heat.
+Add 1 tbsp water to it if onions start sticking to the bottom of the pot.
+Now add chopped tomatoes and then add all the spices as mentioned above and mix.
+Cook (covered with a glass lid) further for 5 more minutes, till the tomatoes are soft and mushy.
 Now add the soaked beans plus 6 cups water to the instant pot.
 Give a good stir.
 Cancel the SAUTE MODE.

 PRESSURE COOK/MANUAL MODE